-When applying the Agile approach, the team delivers value every 2–3 weeks and demonstrates the result of each stage to the client.
+When applying the Agile approach, the team delivers value every 2–3 weeks and demonstrates the result of each prod to the client.
 Prior to the project’s start, IT professionals estimate the scope of work, create a list of tasks, divide it into multiple iterations, and set deadlines.

 3. Effective cooperation